IMG

 1. Create an image file with a recognized extension.

-We recognize the extensions jpeg, jpg, gif, and png.
+We recognize the extensions jpeg, jpg, gif, and png (regardless of case).
+You can add others by editing the mkfile:\^TARG line.

 2. Optionally, add alt text (highly encouraged) and/or a caption.

-Create a test file with the same name as the image, plus ".alt" for the alt text and ".caption" for the caption.
+Create a text file with the same name as the image, plus ".alt" for the alt text and ".caption" for the caption.

 This will add any new image file names to _timestamps if this is the first time we're seeing it, and then regenerate "index", "index.html", "index.atom", and "feed.json", as needed.